How to sell your used car in 8 steps

 Keep in mind that this process looks different in every state.
 Some may require you to provide proof of a passed inspection or that you contact the tax assessor’s office in your county.
 You can find the rules for your respective state at DMV.org.

 Whether you’re looking to earn some extra cash or swap your car out for a new one, these tips will help you get top dollar for your ride.
-However, a private party sale is likely your best option if you want to maximize your profit.
+However, a private party sale is likely your best option to maximize your profit.
 Be sure to get a few valuations before listing your ride to ensure it is priced right and sells in record time.